sciactive/pnotify/README.md

 # Instance Methods and Properties

 * `notice.open(immediate)`<br>
   Open the notice.
+Returns a promise that is rejected on failure or resolved on completion.
 * `notice.close(immediate, timerHide, waitAfterward)`<br>
   Close the notice.
+Returns a promise that is rejected on failure or resolved on completion.
 * `notice.update(options)`<br>
   Update the notice with new options.
 * `notice.on(eventName, callback)`<br>